Cost of Outside Tap Installation

 Step Six

 Turn off the water supply and cut into the cold-water supply pipe.
 It is normal for some water to come out at this point.
-Fit a coupling to connect the new pipe to this.
-Along the pipe-run to the hole through the wall, fit an inline shut off valve, a double check-valve, and a drain cock.
+A coupling will be fitted to connect the new pipe to this.
+Along the pipe run to the hole through the wall, fit an in-line shut-off valve, a double-check valve, and a drain cock.

 Step Seven